Cavalier King Charles Spaniel dog breed information and advice

 Syringomyelia (Chiari-like malformation)

-This genetically inherited condition affects dogs under the age of 6 years.
+This genetically inherited condition affects dogs under the age of six years.
 Cyst-like lesions develop in the dog’s spinal cord, causing pain and abnormal movements.
 The cysts can expand over time, destroying the spinal cord.
 Signs of the condition include twisting of the neck, scratching of the neck and shoulder, yelping for no apparent reason, and lameness of the front limbs.
 Currently, there’s no standard treatment for this condition.
 Surgery has shown the best results, but the outcome depends on the severity and age of the dog.
 The Chiari Malformation / Syringomyelia Scheme was developed to help breeders screen their dogs before breeding them.

 So, is a Cavalier King Charles Spaniel right for you?